kartelmode/hash-map-experiment/README.md

 | nativeHash             | 13039401 | 13076831  | 13048408 |
 | faster                 | 33504432 | 33503224  | 13052028 |
 | vhFaster               | 33504432 | 33503224  | 13052028 |

-\* **Note:** The current version of this hash allocates short-lived objects — a hard NO for a Java-based OEMS.
+\* **Note:** This hash implementation currently allocates short-lived objects — a hard NO for a Java-based OEMS.

-All hash functions produce a similarly good distribution for random keys (UUID pattern).
+All hash functions provide similarly good distribution for random keys (UUID pattern).
-For the other patterns, the picture is less clean: the default Java hash and the “faster” variants show noticeably higher collision counts compared to the stronger hash implementations. er variants exhibit a higher number of collisions compared to the other hash functions.
+For the other patterns, results vary more: the default Java hash and the “faster” variants show noticeably higher collision counts compared to the stronger hash functions.

-### Empty Bucket Ratio (smaller is better)
+#### Empty (Unreachable) Bucket Ratio

-The table below shows the ratio of unreachable hash-table cells to the total number of elements.
+The table below shows the ratio of unreachable hash-table cells to the total number of elements (smaller is better).
 A cell is considered *reachable* if there exists at least one key for which the hash value, modulo the table size, maps to that cell.

 | Hash                  | number   | mm       | uuid     |